infinity scrolling

 }

-To detect if the paginationcontainer scolled into the viewport, i want to use a IntersectionObserver.
+To detect if the pagination-container is scrolled into the viewport, I want to use a IntersectionObserver.

-For the observer we net a callback function wich is called, when the observed element leave or enter the viewport.
+For the observer we need a callback function which is called, when the observed element leave or enter the viewport.

 const callback = async (entries, observer) => {